 Anthropogenic emissions, mainly from the industrialized countries, make up three-quarters of total emissions.
 The transfer from the lithosphere is largely caused by the anthropogenic contribution, which is concentrated in the mid-latitude northern hemisphere.
-Society has increased the transfer from the lithosphere to abore with fossil fuels in 1989 the atmosphere by about a factor of 10
+Society has increased the transfer from the lithosphere to the atmosphere by about a factor of 10.